 Archeology is the study of the past through identification and interpretation of the material remains of human cultures.
 A comparatively new science, involving many academic and scientific disciplines, including anthropology, history, paleography, and philology, it makes use of numerous scientific techniques.
 Its keystone is fieldwork.

-Archaeology was born in the early eighteenth century.
+Archeology was born in the early eighteenth century.
 There were some excavations of Roman and other sites, and the famous Rosetta Stone, which provided the key to Egyptian hieroglyphs, was discovered in 1799 and deciphered in 1818.
-In 1832 archaeological time was classified into three divisions: Stone Age, Bronze Age, and Iron Age; though this system is now more commonly used for cultures of primitive man.
+In 1832 archeological time was classified into three divisions: Stone Age, Bronze Age, and Iron Age; though this system is now more commonly used for cultures of primitive man.

-However, it was not until the 19th century that archaeology graduated from its amateur status to become a more systematized science.
+However, it was not until the nineteenth century that archeology graduated from its amateur status to become a more systematized science.
 Schliemann, Arthur Evans, Woolley, Carter, and others adopted an increasingly scientific approach in their researches.